bbauska/TUMx-DWAPNx/README.md

 of the interactions of these characters.

-We will use the **Pug** templating engine that you have been presented in the last part
+We will use the <b>Pug</b> templating engine that you have been presented in the last part

 of this course to create the site and then use the D3.js library for the